 There was a story in the newspaper recently about how the City of Vancouver was going to name two new streets.
 The names were going to be Saskatchewan and Nunavut.
 Why can't we name one of them after Gurdit Singh?

 We have Mackenzie King on our $50 bill, who rounded up Japanese Canadians, seized their possessions, and put them in concentration camps.
-He was also labour minister when the Liberal government negotiated with the Japanese in the early part of the 20th century to cap immigration from Japan at 1,000 per year.
+He was a senior official in the Liberal government that negotiated with the Japanese in the early part of the 20th century to cap immigration from Japan at 1,000 per year.

 China had a weak government at the end of the 19th century and into the early 20th century.
 So nobody could negotiate a way to stop the Chinese coming.
 So Canada's solution was to charge a head tax, starting at $50 and then going to $100 and $500, before virtually all Chinese immigration was outlawed in 1923.